Keldon Johnson NBA Preview vs. the Clippers

 Clippers 2022-23 Defensive Insights

-- The Clippers were 12th in the league last year, giving up 113.1 points per game.
+- On defense the Clippers allowed 113.1 points per contest last year, 12th in the league.

-- The Clippers conceded 25 assists per game last season (10th in the league).
+- The Clippers were the 13th-ranked squad in the NBA last season, allowing 43.1 boards per contest.

-- The Clippers were the 12th-ranked team in the NBA in terms of allowing three-pointers last year, conceding 12.2 makes per game.
+- On defense, the Clippers conceded 12.2 made three-pointers per game last year, 12th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!